privacy-scaling-explorations/zkevm-specs/specs/withdrawal-proof.md

 - For every withdrawal, each tag must appear exactly once.
 - `WithdrawalID` is increased monotonically and sequentially for each withdrawal.
 Which means it won't be starting from 0 in most of cases.

-Since the withdrawal table is built from public inputs, the verifier (the L1 smart contract in the zkRollup for example) needs to validate that all rows of the table are properly built using the withdrawal data.
+The withdrawal table is built by public input circuit, the public input circuit would validate all rows of the table are properly built.
 Since the table construction is validated outside of the circuit, there's no need to verify the same constraints inside of the circuit.

 ### Withdrawal Trie